inspectIT/inspectit-ocelot-dev-demo/README.md

 You can install the node_modules via: `yarn install --modules-folder src/main/resources/static` in the `/demo` folder.
 Please ensure you have installed `yarn`.

+See the [debugging docu](Debugging.md) to learn, how to debug the inspectit-ocelot agent locally.